-Whether you ascribe benchmarking to be the cause or the effect of the malaise in pay, as a motivational tool the result is the same i.e. that in terms of driving behavior, again according to Mr. Ledford, compensation is in danger of becoming strategically irrelevant.
+Whether you ascribe benchmarking to be the cause or the effect of the malaise in pay, in terms of motivation the result is the same i.e. that in terms of driving behavior, again according to Mr. Ledford, compensation is in danger of becoming strategically irrelevant.

 Consultants have also struggled with this challenge.
-Nothing much new has emerged in the reward arena for a decade and their clients have become smart at spotting the relabeling of old ideas.
+Nothing much new has emerged in the reward arena for a decade and clients have become smart at spotting the relabeling of old ideas.
 With the increasing reliance on benchmarking the consulting industry has been busy consolidating survey data to the extent that in some markets quality data exists only in a few major consulting houses.
-Expect survey costs to increase with a requirement that you commit your data to future surveys and yourself to future application or interpretation work also from that consultant as big consulting looks to shore up revenues in the absence of the Next Big Thing.
-This of course is a development that is causing further misplaced importance to be attributed to benchmarking and increasing the costs of carrying it out.
+Expect survey costs to increase with a requirement that you commit your data to future surveys and yourself to future application or interpretation work from the same consultant as the industry looks to shore up revenues in the absence of the Next Big Thing.
+This of course is a development that is causing further misplaced importance to be attributed to benchmarking and increasing the costs of conducting it.

 Technology is playing its part, putting benchmarking information about where each employee stands versus the market, directly into the hands of decision making managers and automatically determining metrics driven incentives.
 Discussion and informed decisions based upon interpretation is happening less, reinforcing programmed pay management as the optimum approach.